haiquangtran/haiquangtran.github.io/README.md

 # Website & Blog

 Website and blog.
-The life lessons, adventures, and memories of a young Kiwi, striving to make the most of life.
+A space to journal my adventures and memories.
 Blog contains travel memories/videos and summaries of books that I have read in order to learn and internalize them better.
 Still under development.

 ## License